 Pregnancy loss can be tough for anyone.
-It can be hard to get information, to find people who understand, who can offer support and a listening ear.
+It can be hard to get information, or to find people who understand and who can offer support and a listening ear.

 That can be even more so for partners.
 By ‘partner’ we mean the person in a couple who does not experience the physical loss.
 Often expected to be strong, silent and supportive, you may feel invisible, as if your feelings and needs – whatever they are – aren’t that important.

 Research amongst 160 people whose partners had been through a miscarriage, ectopic pregnancy or molar pregnancy showed that:

-Before the miscarriage the majority of partners said they felt ‘happy’, ‘excited’, ‘thrilled’ or ‘delighted’ about the pregnancy.
+Before the loss the majority of partners said they felt ‘happy’, ‘excited’, ‘thrilled’ or ‘delighted’ about the pregnancy.
 55% had already picked a name for their baby, over half had read a pregnancy book and a third read parenting books too.

 After the loss many partners reacted with feelings of sadness (85%), grief (63%) and shock (58%).
-But nearly a quarter didn’t share their feelings with their partner, usually for fear of upsetting her more or saying the wrong thing.
+But nearly a quarter didn’t share their feelings with their partner, usually for fear of upsetting them more or saying the wrong thing.
 Those who did share their feelings often found that it helped them both through their loss.

 Getting support from others was more of a problem.
-Friends and family might ask how the woman who miscarried was coping, but never think to ask her partner, as Tom describes.
+Friends and family might ask how the person who miscarried was coping, but never think to ask their partner, as Tom describes.

-Whatever you feel about your partner’s miscarriage, we hope that you can find information, support and perhaps comfort here.
+Whatever you feel about your partner’s miscarriage, ectopic or molar pregnancy, we hope that you can find information, support and perhaps comfort here.
 We have:

-Films: In this BBC film, Al, Gareth, James and Simon, share their thoughts and experiences.
+Films: Mark shares his reflections here on his and his wife’s experience of miscarriage.
 In two short films, Steve McNeil and his wife Tina talk about deciding to try again after a missed miscarriage, and about their experience of talking about their miscarriage with others and how good support from family and friends helped them through.
-Bill, Peter, Mel, Steve, Nikhil and Mike share their stories* about their partners’ losses (*partners’ stories, voiced by actors).
+In this BBC film, Al, Gareth, James and Simon, share their thoughts and experiences.
+And Bill, Peter, Mel, Steve, Nikhil and Mike share their stories* about their partners’ losses (*partners’ stories, voiced by actors).